 Cecile Gregorio-Ascalon is the Family Support Case Manager at West Bay.
-She received degrees in Arts Communication and Family Counseling with an emphasis on Spirituality and Pastoral Care at Ateneo de Manila University.
+She received her BA in Communications from the University of the Philippines in Diliman as well as Post Graduate Studies in Counseling with an emphasis on Spirituality and Pastoral Care at Ateneo de Manila University.
 Cecile assists low-income individuals and families with a variety of services ranging from family counseling to violence prevention to networking as part of the Asian Pacific Islander Family Resource Network.
 In addition, she coordinates in social services such as housing assistance and employment and conducts West Bay’s K3 Seniors Program.

 Kirstie Dutton is a mentor at West Bay for the Afterschool and Summer Programs.
 She received her undergraduate degree at the University of San Francisco with a Psychology major and dual English and Asian American Studies minors.
 Kirstie was connected with West Bay through her college advisor.
 She was a volunteer for two years and became an official staff member with the beginning of her third summer there.
 Because of West Bay, she wants to get a graduate degree in Master in Social Work in order to continue working with Fil-Am youth in a community setting and foster greater mental health awareness within the Fil-Am community itself.
 In her spare time, she loves to write stories.